undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 Colorscheme template: [RNB](https://github.com/romainl/vim-rnb)
 See more on [Vim & Neovim](/out/knowledge/vim.html).

+Vim has good documentation on what most of the highlight groups are for, avail yourself of it.

 #### Get highlight group under cursor
 Since i've been writing a port for [chocolate](https://gitlab.com/snakedye/chocolate), this is a problem i've encountered, the real basic solution is to do:
 ```vim